 - Extremely high trading fees (3.99% buying fee and 0.60% trading fee)

 - Can only make deposits with credit/debit card and PayPal

 - Bad customer support

 - No advanced trading tools available

 Bitbuy Vs. Coinbase: Pricing

 Bitbuy is transparent about its fee structure, while Coinbase's fees are complicated and some of the highest in the market.
 Also, Coinbase doesn't allow you to fund your account with Canadian dollars, and you have to pay a 3.99% buy fee when purchasing crypto with your debit/credit card.
 On top of that, you'll be paying a 0.60% trading fee and a spread of 0.50%, which can significantly hurt your profits.
-Canadians can only fund their Coinbase account with credit/debit cards.
+This makes Coinbase even more expensive than Newton and Shakepay, and probably one of the most expensive exchanges in Canada.
+Furthermore, Canadians can only fund their Coinbase account with credit/debit cards.

 On the other hand, Bitbuy is a Canadian platform that supports CAD and allows you to buy/sell cryptocurrencies directly with your native fiat currency.
 On Bitbuy, the trading commission is between 0%-1.50% and it has a low spread of 0.46%.
 You don't have to pay anything when funding your Bitbuy account and only have to pay a 1.50% fee when making a withdrawal.